Borek78/how-to-create-pandita/_includes/audiobook/4-nc-condition-how-to-make-an-audiobook.md

 [the text above was copied from the British version of Terms of Service but the same condition can be found in the Czech version]<br><br>

-Presently (August 2021) YouTube does not display ads on these Buddhist YouTube channels in the Czech Republic: [PANDITA CZ](https://www.youtube.com/channel/UC1IIp3Yo_PaJPsEU9BUk1ew), [BuddhaSasana](https://www.youtube.com/channel/UCp4wUT7j5OQ7XCUHfs6rUcA), and [Ajahn Brahm česky](https://www.youtube.com/channel/UCUr-lRBB59mFLyKFhAAbXbg).<br><br>
+In the Czech Republic, the Right to Monetize agreement has been added to the Terms of Services on 1.06.2021.
+Only once I have noticed an ad on my channel [PANDITA CZ](https://www.youtube.com/channel/UC1IIp3Yo_PaJPsEU9BUk1ew).
+I do no know what it means.
+Perhaps YouTube is not going to monetize my channel?<br><br>

-I have also not noticed any ads on many of the YouTube channels abroad.
+I have not noticed any ads on many YouTube channels.
+Usually these channels are owned by non-profit organizations.
+It seems to me that YouTube does not monetize these channels at the moment.
 But in the future, YouTube may start to display ads on all channels.
-As result, it may not be possible to use NC licensed content on YouTube anymore.<br><br>
+As result, it may not be possible to use NC licensed content on YouTube.<br><br>

 <div class="underline">My conclusion</div>
-As a YouTube channel owner, I would be happy to upload any NC licensed Buddhist content on my channel.
-But as a Buddhist content creator, I would rather avoid working with NC licensed content because it may not be possible to use it on YouTube in the future.
+As a YouTube channel owner, I would hesitate to upload any NC licensed Buddhist content on my channel.
+Presently I am not sure if YouTube is displaying ads on my channel. <br><br>

+But as a Buddhist content creator, I would rather avoid working with NC licensed content because it may not be possible to use it on YouTube in the future.<br><br>